DOI-USGS/ghsc-esi-groundmotion-processing/docs/contents/manual/config_file.md

     - fit_spectra:
 ```

-The more complex structure in this section is necessary so that you can modify the steps that are used and their order.
+The more complex structure in this section is necessary so that you can not only modify the steps that are used, but also control their order.
 Thus, in this section, you turn off a step by deleting it's entry.

 To see the available arguments for each step and their default values, you can look up the function in the `gmprocess/waveform_processing` directory